apache/fluo/docs/install.md

     * Accumulo configuration
     * HDFS configuration

-   When configuring the observer section of application.properties, you can configure your instance for the [phrasecount] application if you have not created your own application.
+   When configuring the observer section of fluo-app.properties, you can configure your instance for the [phrasecount] application if you have not created your own application.
 See the [phrasecount] example for instructions.
 You can also choose not to configure any observers but your workers will be idle when started.

 3. Run the command below to initialize your Fluo application:

-        fluo init conf/myapp.properties
+        fluo init /path/to/myapp/fluo-app.properties

    A Fluo application only needs to be initialized once.
-After initialization, the Fluo application name (set by `fluo.application.name` in your [application.properties]) is used to start/stop the application and scan the Fluo table.
+After initialization, the Fluo application name (set by `fluo.application.name` in your [fluo-app.properties]) is used to start/stop the application and scan the Fluo table.

 4. Run `fluo list` which connects to Fluo and lists applications to verify initialization.